 SMW & associates, Inc.

-SMW & Associates Inc. has worked on hundreds of residential projects varying in size and budget.
-We've worked with many of the award winning residential architects in the Bay Area, and has a reputation for developing creative and cost effective structural solutions for unconventional design challenges.
-Our innovative thinking enables the architects and owners to explore beyond the boundaries of conventional residential design.
+SMW & Associates has worked on hundreds of residential projects varying in size and budget.
+We've worked with many of the award-winning residential architects in the Bay Area and have a reputation for developing creative and cost effective structural solutions for unconventional design challenges.
+Our innovative thinking enables architects and owners to step beyond the realm of conventional wood-frame design and into new possibilities for unique architectural expressions.

 Architect: Anderson Anderson Architecture